uktrade/tamato/README.md

 ### Running locally

+Create a database instance:

+    $ sudo su - postgres
+    postgres $ createdb tamato

+Create a user / role:

+    postgres $ psql
+    postgres=# CREATE USER <user> SUPERUSER PASSWORD '<password>';

+Import from a dump of the database:

+    postgres $ psql -d tamato -f /tmp/tamato-db-dump.sql

+You can either instruct postgres to trust local connections via settings in your `pg_hba.conf` file or, preferably, add an entry in your `.env` file in order to provide the database username and password that you have set (as above):

+    DATABASE_URL=postgres://<user>:<password>@localhost:5432/tamato

 Create a Python virtualenv and install the dependencies:

     python -m venv venv
     . venv/bin/activate
+    pip install -U pip
+    pip install wheel
     pip install -r requirements-dev.txt

 Create a `.env` file containing environment variables: